UCL MotionInput 3

 - -Whats next?

 -We have a lot of great plans and the tech firm companies on board are excited to see what our academics and students will come up with next.
 Keep in touch with us, send us your touchless computing requests and especially if it can help people, we want to know and open collaborations.

-Our UCL CS Touchless Computing Team (March 2022), with thanks to Intel UK.
+Our UCL CS Touchless Computing Teams (March 2022, March 2023), with thanks to Intel UK.

 Contact us to give us feedback, to reach out to us, for software requests and for commercial licensing terms.